mineshkothari/fullstack/README.md

 4. Visit a language in the Courses app which didn't have any courses/modules ([Python](https://mk-fullstack.herokuapp.com/courses/language/16/))
 5. Visit a forum with no threads ([Python](https://mk-fullstack.herokuapp.com/forum/threads/8/))
 6. Enter incorrect details during checkout
+7. Enter an invalid URL in the address bar

 Whilst I anticipated these errors, it was important for me to understand the user's experience when something 'goes wrong' and whether they feel there's a clear message explaining the problem and how to either: